 Here you will find our top 15 foods and drinks for diabetics to cut from their diets:

 You can eat bread if you have diabetes, just make sure it is not white bread.
 The flower in white bread has been refined to remove fiber, oils, and protein, leaving behind mostly carbohydrates.
 This reduces the nutritional content of white bread, but more importantly, it means your body digests the carbohydrates faster, causing spikes in blood sugar and insulin.

-Drinking soda is just about the most effective way to dump a huge amount of sugar straight into your bloodstream.
+Drinking soda is an effective way to dump a huge amount of sugar straight into your bloodstream.
 Soda is digested fast and can contain a scary amount of sugar.
 One can of soda has around nine teaspoons of sugar in it.
 But is diet soda a diabetic-friendly alternative?

 Unfortunately, diet soda is not a safe alternative for diabetes.
 The sweeteners in diet soda may not contain any calories, but research has shown they still cause your body to release insulin, making it difficult to manage your blood sugar, and increasing your risk of weight gain and insulin resistance.